londelec/leandcxmlman/source/sections/SystemMain.rst

 CommunicationCfg group
 ----------------------

-:ref:`xmlgroup-CommunicationCfg` group is used to initialize communication protocol instances and link to physical hardware interface.
+:ref:`xmlgroup-CommunicationCfg` group is used to initialize communication protocol instances and link them to physical hardware interfaces.
-Leandc firmware is able to receive data from downstream outstations using various communication protocols, process the received information and report it upstream to SCADA our any other data acquisition entity.
+|leandcapp| is able to receive data from downstream outstations using various communication protocols,
+process the received information and report it upstream to SCADA our any other data acquisition entity.
 Every logical communication link to outstation or upstream station has a definition 'communication protocol instance' within this manual.
 It represents communication channel for receiving or sending the data.